In the bibliography of Christian

 Zeno was a materialist, but his world did not lack meaning, for he taught that it was permeated by a principle of Reason.
 This could be thought of as the 'Soul of the Universe' or even called 'God'.
 The existence of reason in the universe allowed it to be governed by law, which Zeno called Fate or Providence.

 Thus everything is organised throughout the whole world and follows a master.
 This God, and the Reason that controls everything, brings down from the heavenly stars the creatures of the Earth.

 whatever happened in the short term, reason would eventually prevail.
 The goal of man should be to live in harmony with law: to 'follow God and endure Chance' as Seneca put it.

-the argument being that although astrological influences operate on the lower soul only, they usually work because so few of us live on the level of the higher one.
+the argument being that astrological influences operate on the lower soul only, but they usually work because so few of us live on the level of the higher one.

 Astrology and Stoicism complemented each other in many ways.
 Most Stoics welcomed all forms of prognostication, for gaining knowledge of the future enabled the soul to accept its destiny, and astrology was especially favoured as demonstrating the harmony of the universe.
 So the astrologer Vettius Valens could quote the philosopher Cleanthes:

 Those who make truth and the forecasting of the future their profession acquire a soul that is free ...
 They have trained their souls to be brave and are not puffed up by prosperity or depressed by adversity, but accept contentedly what comes their way...
 Whatever is in store for us will happen, even if we do not pray for it; what is not fated will not happen, despite our prayers.